jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

   - Accessibility
   - ARIA
 ---
 Whilst investigating some accessibility audit feedback for a client at work recently, I was required to do some research into what makes the aria tab pattern fully accessible and apply this to our component to make sure it was inclusive.
 I learned a lot and thought it would be useful to document these for my future self.
+This is not a full tabs implementation guide.
+See the further reading note for more detailed guides on how to build a tabbed component.

 ## The problem
 The report described the issue as 'mouse dependant areas' with the following description: